yasslab/weekend_fabrication/README.md

-This is a repository that explains the followings:
+This is a single site repository that explains Weekend Fabrication course.

+This repository include the following contents:

 1. What's Weekend Fabrication course?
 2. How to run this course?
 (Japanese only)
 3. Feedbacks from students.
 4. FAQ (Japanese only)

-* I'll write English version upon request.
+I'll write detailed description in English upon request.

 # What's Weekend Fabrication course? (en)